 Tesla CEO Elon Musk had already announced earlier this summer that he was planning to expand its presence in a number of Central and Eastern European countries, relatively small but dynamic automotive markets where the car-maker was not selling or servicing its vehicles.

-On Twitter, Tesla confirmed late last month that it was expanding its car sales to four CEE markets, and that its Model 3 were now available for order in Poland, Hungary, Romania and Slovenia.
+On Twitter, Tesla confirmed late last month that it was expanding its car sales to four markets in Central and Eastern Europe, and that its Model 3 were now available for order in Poland, Hungary, Romania and Slovenia.
 The expansion also applies to the company’s iconic Model S and Model X.